eleventy7/eider/README.md

 Assertions.assertEquals("CUSIP0002", flyweight.readCusip());
 ```

+Repositories also hold an iterator, which allows you to iterate through all elements in the array.

 Warnings:

 - You will not be able to alter the key of a flyweight returned by the repository using `createWithKey` or `getByKey`.